wp-plugins/wp-theater/readme.txt

 * *Use Default JS* - You can choose to disable the built in JS file so that you can write your own.
 * *Cache Expiration* - Feeds are cached using the Transient API and this setting will set the expiration.
 A value of 0 (zero) will bypass caching.

+= My shortcode looks correct but does not seem to be loading or I notice that it is not making use of the transient cache = Try changing the Transitent Expiration setting to 0.
+Please inform me through the support forums if this solves the issue along with the shortcode usage.
+Some issues exist with caching data when certain special characters are used in a video's description (hearts, etc.).
+If you are the owner of video's with these characters I would suggest that you remove those characters until the issue is sorted out.

 = How can I futher customize this plugin =
 Please check the Other Notes section for futher development information.